Album Reviews: Various Artists - At the Louisiana Hayride Tonight, Plus Johnny Nicholas, Jim Byrnes

 BRIEFLY NOTED

 Johnny Nicholas and Friends, Too Many Bad Habits.
 For decades, blues singer/guitarist Johnny Nicholas tried to get possession of the master tapes for his debut album, which was released on a small label in 1977 and went out of print soon after.
 He finally succeeded last year, at which time he discovered that the recordings included performances that had never even made it onto the original album.
 So now he’s reissuing that record along with a bonus disc containing 12 previously unheard tracks.
 Guest artists include blues giants who have since passed on—among them harmonica player Big Walter Horton, singer/guitarist Johnny Shines, and pianist Boogie Woogie Red—plus Ray Benson and other members of the original Asleep at the Wheel, with whom Nicholas performed in the late 1970s.
-The program includes such standards as the Mississippi Shieks’ “Sittin’ on Top of the World,” the traditional “Carless Love,” Robert Johnson’s “Hellhound on My Trail," and Arthur “Big Boy” Crudup’s “That’s Alright Mamma.”
+The program includes such standards as the Mississippi Sheiks’ “Sittin’ on Top of the World,” the traditional “Careless Love,” Robert Johnson’s “Hellhound on My Trail," and Arthur “Big Boy” Crudup’s “That’s Alright Mamma.”
 The uniformly fine performances owe a debt to the Chicago blues and jazz traditions, but the influence of early country blues artists like Charlie Poole, Cliff Carlisle, and Frank Hutchison seems even larger.

 Jim Byrnes, Long Hot Summer Days.
 Veteran Canadian blues singer Jim Byrnes proves his versatility with a motley program of first-rate material, ranging from the Band’s “The Shape I’m In” and Leonard Cohen’s “Everybody Knows” to soul staples like Wilson Pickett’s “Ninety Nine and a Half (Won't Do)” and Percy Sledge’s “Out of Left Field.”
 Byrnes is exceptional throughout and the backup—especially the horn section and a gospel vocal trio called the Sojourners—is icing on the cake.